nerdo/js-routing/README.md

 A simple use case for an interceptor is redirection.
 For example, a URL which used to route to a page may no longer exist, and you want to redirect users who try to visit the old page to a new location.

-You can use the `addInterceptor()` function to accomplish this.
-The `addInterceptor()` function takes a callback function as its argument, and returns a function which will remove the interceptor when called.
+You can use the `addNavigationInterceptor()` function to accomplish this.
+The `addNavigationInterceptor()` function takes a callback function as its argument, and returns a function which will remove the interceptor when called.

 The callback function will receive two arguments - `from` and `to`.
 These are `NavigationTarget` objects which represent the current and next or target routes respectively.